ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/nginxphpfileallowlist.md

 # .php File allow list

 The Magento 2 Nginx configuration file has an allow list (List of allowed file names) to be passed to PHP-FPM.
-This guide is intended to show you how to add a new filename to the whitelist.
+This guide is intended to show you how to add a new filename to the allow list.

 We are going to use testfile.php as the example new php file we are trying to add to the Nginx allow list.